smartcontractkit/crec-sdk/services/dvp/README.md

 # The Settlement Object

-The settlement is represented by a `Settlement` object, which includes the following:
+The settlement is represented by a `Settlement` object, which contains the following fields:

 - `settlementId`: A unique identifier for the settlement, which is used to track the settlement process.
 - `partyInfo` - A struct contains the address of the various actors involved in the settlement: